Military Chaplaincy in an Era of Religious Pluralism

 Vladimir Tikhonov is Professor at the University of Oslo.
 Recently, he published Modern Korea and Its Others: Perceptions of the Neighbouring Countries and Korean Modernity (2015) and co-edited (with Torkel Brekke) Buddhism and Violence: Militarism and Buddhism in Modern Asia (2012).

-Edited by Torkel Brekke and Vladimir Tikhonov
+Torkel Brekke, Vladimir Tikhonov

 Table of contents